Slothologist/SpeechRecPipeLine/README.md

 ## Principles

-- All audio is transmitted between stages via Jack audio (TODO: find a way to reliably match ssl to recognized speech)
+- All audio is transmitted between most stages via Jack audio (TODO: find a way to reliably match ssl to recognized speech)
 -

 ## Stages